suvamjyoti/LBPH-vs-LMDeP/README.md

-#Title
-# LBPH-vs-LMDeP
+LBPH-vs-LMDeP
 it is a comparitive study between two face feature extraction method(LBPH and LMDeP) using various classifiers.

-#Dependencies
-CV2
+Dependencies
+#CV2
-scikit Learn
+#scikit Learn
-Pandas
-sklearn
+#Pandas
+#sklearn
-python 3.7
+#python 3.7
-pyQT5
-numpy
+#pyQT5
+#numpy

-#To Run
+To Run
 to start the program just run main2.py program.

-#!
+!
 WARNING !under Progress
 * Currently the recogniser does not work well in dynamic environment,So i am working towards integrating a deep learning model.
 * LMDeP option in standard tab, Takes a lot of time to process 200 images,near about 25 minutes.As the LMDeP was applied from scratch thus it is not optimised,i am working towards the same

-# How to use
+How to use

 'ADD'
 Add tab wants the user to enter his/her face data for feature extraction,